 The Government can't be trusted to match rhetoric with reality

-The new target would be in line with the recommendations of the Climate Change Committee, published last year, for the Government’s sixth carbon budget.
+The new target, if confirmed, would be in line with the recommendations of the Climate Change Committee, published last year, for the Government’s sixth carbon budget.

-In its report the committee said that it would effectively bring forward the UK’s commitment to get to an 80% reduction by 15 years.
+In its report the committee said that it would effectively bring forward by 15 years the UK’s commitment to get to an 80% reduction.

 In order to be achieved, it said that there would have to be more electric vehicles, an extension of offshore wind power generation, a reduction in meat and dairy consumption and the planting of new woodland.

-The pending move comes at a time when the Government is anxious to give a clear lead on climate change in the run-up to the Cop26 talks in Glasgow in November.
+The reported move comes at a time when the Government is anxious to give a clear lead on climate change in the run-up to the Cop26 talks in Glasgow in November.